Designing topological cluster synchronization patterns with the Dirac operator: Dirac-Equation Synchronization Dynamics and its stability

 The eigenstates associated with the negative counterparts of the isolated positive energies exhibit identical structural partitions, differing only in the relative scaling of the node and edge components.
 Specifically, node signals are amplified relative to edge signals for positive energies, and vice versa for negative ones.
 Thus, both positive and negative Fiedler eigenstates induce the same partitioning, though only the positive eigenstate is used in panels (b) and (c), and its negative counterpart in panels (e) and (f).

 A notable property of DESD on the SBM is the possibility to design several topological cluster synchronization patterns on the same network thanks to the presence of several isolated eigenstates of the Dirac spectrum (see Figure \ref{fig:SBM_dyn}).
-In order to provide evidence for this remarkable property of DESD we consider the three isolated Dirac eigenstates highlighted on the spectrum of the SBM shown in Figure $\ref{fig:SBM_spec}$.
+In order to provide evidence for this remarkable property of DESD, we consider the three isolated Dirac eigenstates highlighted on the spectrum of the SBM shown in Figure $\ref{fig:SBM_spec}$.
 The DESD allows us to design different topological cluster synchronization patterns by selecting any of these different eigenstates.
 The choice of the eigenstate indeed produces a topological cluster synchronization on nodes and edges that partition both nodes and edges into node clusters and edge bundles oscillating at the same frequency independently of their intrinsic frequency.
+As we have shown in Sec.\ref{preamble}, this phenomenology of SBM is also shared by real networks with modular structure, such as the connectome network shown in Figure $\ref{fig:brain_network}$.